port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube/sonarqube.md

 </details>

-- If you however, choose to stick with the internal API with the `project` kind, use the new blueprint with the following mapping:
+- If you however, choose to stick with the internal API with the `project` kind, use any of the blueprints with the following mapping:

 <details>